 The thought of leaving the presentation for tomorrow may give you a few hours to relax, but it may also land you in trouble if you miss the deadline.

 You are not a speedster like the Flash or Quicksilver.
 So if you are given a job, do it as soon as possible.
 Also, learn to prioritize your work.
 You need to measure which work is of more importance.

 Once you measure that, set your priorities accordingly.
 If an urgent work arrives, you should be ready to drop what you are doing and start working on the latest task.

 7. Say no to the Bad Guys

 We all face bullies in our lives unless you are the “bully”.
 Even superheroes have encountered bullies, but they never surrendered against the bullies.

-You may encounter a number of bullies in the workplace, but giving in to them is not a choice.
+You may encounter several bullies in the workplace, but giving in to them is not a choice.
 If you surrender to them, they’ll keep bullying you for the rest of your career.
 Give a piece of your mind to them.
 Sooner or later, the bullies are going to get what they deserve.

 Like it was said in the movie “Captain America: Civil War”, if anyone tells you to move, you stand your ground and tell them, “No”.

-Same goes with your workplace.
-If there’s someone loud, mean and obnoxious person who bullies others for no reason at all, you should make him understand that you are not going to be the victim here.
+The same goes for your workplace.
+If there’s someone loud, mean, and obnoxious person who bullies others for no reason at all, you should make him understand that you are not going to be the victim here.